sophie-la-li/duckdb-php/README.md

 :small_blue_diamond: Not applicable

 ### Other PHP DuckDB Integrations

-This project takes some ideas from [thbley/php-duckdb-integration](https://github.com/thbley/php-duckdb-integration) and from [kambo-1st/duckdb-php](https://github.com/kambo-1st/duckdb-php).
-Without these previous works, satur-io/duckdb-php probably wouldn't exist.
+This project takes inspiration from [thbley/php-duckdb-integration](https://github.com/thbley/php-duckdb-integration) and [kambo-1st/duckdb-php](https://github.com/kambo-1st/duckdb-php).
+Without these prior works, **satur-io/duckdb-php** might not exist.

-Nevertheless, there are some important differences:
+However, there are some key differences:
-- **satur-io/duckdb-php** uses all modern C API methods, avoiding deprecated ones.
+- **satur-io/duckdb-php** leverages all modern C API methods, avoiding deprecated ones.
-- It is available for all platforms (Linux, macOS, and Windows) and selects the appropriate C library.
+- It supports all major platforms (Linux, macOS, and Windows) and automatically selects the appropriate C library.
-- Focused on performance.
+- Prioritizes performance.
-- Easy to install and use.
+- Simple to install and use.
-- All needed resources into one Composer package.
+- Bundles all necessary resources into a single Composer package.

+### Contributions Are Welcome

+There are several open issues you can contribute to.
+Feel free to create new issues for feature requests or bug reports.
+Contributions of any kind are highly appreciated!

+If you'd like to contribute, please follow these steps:
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Commit your changes with clear and concise messages.
+4. Submit a pull request with a detailed description of your changes.

+> [!NOTE]
+> Please include tests for any new functionality or bug fixing.

+Thank you for helping improve this project!